-- 7.5.5 Requests for review will be initially considered by the Academic Registrar (or nominee) to determine whether there is a prima facie case for review. - 7.5.6 If the Academic Registrar (or nominee), after considering the stage 2 request for review, concludes that: - a) it does not meet the grounds above set out in 7.5.1 - b) it was submitted outside the 10 working day deadline - c) it does not include the appropriate evidence the request for review will be disallowed and the student will be issued with a Completion of Procedures letter.
+- 7.5.5 Requests for review will be initially considered by the Academic Registrar (or nominee) to determine whether there is a prima facie case for review, within 5 working days of submission of the request. - 7.5.6 If the Academic Registrar (or nominee), after considering the stage 2 request for review, concludes that: - a) it does not meet the grounds above set out in 7.5.1; - b) it was submitted outside the 10 working day deadline; - c) it does not include the appropriate evidence.

+the request for review will be disallowed and the original decision will stand.
+The student will be issued with a Completion of Procedures Letter within 5 working days.

-7.5.7 If it is decided by the Academic Registrar (or nominee) that the request for review meets one or more of the grounds, arrangements will be made by the Student Casework Unit to set up a Review Panel, drawn from a Standing Review Board and the President of the Students' Union (or nominee).
+- 7.5.7 If it is decided by the Academic Registrar (or nominee) that the request for review meets one or more of the grounds, the following action may be taken: - a) if the case is straightforward, it will be referred back to the relevant award and progression board for reconsideration; a response will be provided to the student within 10 working days; - b) if the case is complex, it will be referred to a review panel, which will be comprised of members from the Review Board; the Review Panel will be convened within 20 working days. - 7.5.8 The Review Board will consist of: - 3 members appointed by Academic Board; - 4 academic representatives of each faculty (as a minimum). - 7.5.9 The Review Panel will consist of: - 1 of the members of the Review Board appointed by Academic Board (Chair); - 1 of the academic representatives on the Review Board, drawn from faculties unconnected with the appeal under consideration; - President of the Students' Union (or nominee).

-7.5.8 The Standing Review Board will consist of:

-- 3 members appointed by Academic Board - 4 academic representatives of each faculty (as a minimum).

-7.5.9 The Review Panel will consist of:

-- 1 of the members of the Standing Review Board appointed by Academic Board (Chair) - 2 of the academic representatives on the Standing Review Board, drawn from faculties unconnected with the appeal under consideration - President of the Students' Union (or nominee).